ParvezMullah/product_details/README.md

 1. We can know more about required fields in the search api and based on that we can make indexes.
 2. We can add upserts for bulk create or update.
-3. write more unit tests.
+3. Add more unit tests.